-How might COVID-19 affect human capital and wellbeing in the long run?
-The COVID-19 pandemic has already imposed a heavy human cost-taken together, this public health crisis and its attendant economic downturn appear poised to dwarf the scope, scale, and disruptiveness of most modern pandemics.
-What evidence we do have about other modern pandemics is largely limited to short-run impacts.
-Consequently, recent experience can do little to help us anticipate and respond to COVID-19's potential long-run impact on individuals over decades and even generations.
-History, however, offers a solution.
-Historical crises offer closer analogues to COVID-19 in each of its key dimensions-as a global pandemic, as a global recession-and offer the runway necessary to study the life-course and intergenerational outcomes.
+The COVID-19 pandemic is frequently described as unprecedented.
+In a sense, this is true-taken together, this public health crisis and its attendant economic downturn appear poised to dwarf the scope, scale, and disruptiveness of most modern pandemics.
+This fact alone makes it difficult to extrapolate from recent experience-but more to the point, data and timescale limitations mean that even relevant recent experience can do little help us anticipate and respond to COVID-19's potential long-run impact on individuals and the wider economy.
+History, however, can offer a solution.
+Not only do historical crises offer closer analogues to COVID-19 in each of its key dimensions-as a global pandemic, as a global recession-but they also offer the runway necessary to study the lifecourse and intergenerational outcomes.
 In this paper, we review the evidence on the long-run effects on health, labor, and human capital of both historical pandemics (with a focus on the 1918 Influenza Pandemic) and historical recessions (with a focus on the Great Depression).
+We then consider the role of tradeoffs between population health and economic activity, with reference to air pollution.
 We conclude by discussing how past crises can inform our approach to COVID-19-helping tell us what to look for, what to prepare for, and what data we ought to collect now.